Kamholtz/notes/vault/ee.proj.zb-home-automation.md

 id: vn4QH8axQkezeOvv8cSG5
 title: ZigBee Home Automation
 desc: ''
-updated: 1645185682025
+updated: 1645187445231
 created: 1645185550463
 ---

+Tags:

 - [[ee.nrf52840.dongle]]
 - [[ee.nrf-connect-sdk]]

+Goals:

+- Sensors + lighting to interface with [[ee.ha]] using [[ee.zb]]

-### 2022.02.10 - Successfully created a dongle lightbulb router using an example project
+## 2022.02.10 - Successfully created a dongle lightbulb router using an example project

 Using the example code for a [[ee.zb.coordinator]] found in this thread [How to port the Zigbee Network Coordinator sample from the nRF52840DK to the nRF52840 dongle](https://devzone.nordicsemi.com/f/nordic-q-a/84072/how-to-port-the-zigbee-network-coordinator-sample-from-the-nrf52840dk-to-the-nrf52840-dongle) it was possible to modify it to use the code from [[ee.nrf-connect-sdk.zb.samples.light-bulb]].
  The Relevant commit can be found here [light_bulb_dongle can be built to create zigbee dongle with LEDs · Kamholtz/zb-lightbulb@3f964db](https://github.com/Kamholtz/zb-lightbulb/commit/3f964db20870d26157205e55fd1a7dc484374610)